vnetman/vnetman.github.io/_posts/2019-10-11-network-automation-a-1000ft-view.md

 # 1. Who this page is for

 Ansible...
 Puppet...
 NETCONF...
 Yang Models...
 Python...
 Jinja templates...
 NAPALM...
 Automation ...
 Infrastructure-As-Code - if you're a Network Engineer, chances are you've heard these terms tossed around in your professional circles over the last few years.
-And if you're a Network Engineer like the ones I know, you're an expert at configuring network devices and understanding how your network works, but are somewhat at a loss when confronted with these new kids on the block.
-There's a faint voice at the back of your head telling you that you need to "get into this stuff" - or maybe that faint voice isn't so faint, and may in fact be your boss' voice.
+And if you're a Network Engineer like the ones I know, you're an expert at understanding and building networks, but find yourself at a disadvantage when talking about automation.
+You're a hands-on person and like things explained bottom-up.

 If this describes you, this article is for you.